marchage/DatasetCutter/README.md

 1. Optionally set the Dataset Root (defaults to `~/DatasetCutter/dataset/`).
 The app will create `Training/` inside it.
 2. Upload an MP4 via the “Open Video” button (local file is copied to `data/videos/`).
 3. Play/scrub.
-When you want to capture an action, press Space.
+When you want to capture an action, press Space (or press digits to choose a quick label).
-4. Enter/select a label.
+4. Enter/select a label or use a quick label.
 The clip is exported to `DatasetRoot/Training/<Label>/`.
-5. Use Undo if needed.
+5. Use Undo if needed (up to 10 steps).

 ## Create ML Notes